Robert A. Kraft

-Robert A. Kraft (born 1934) is an American Berg Professor of Religious Studies Emeritus at the University of Pennsylvania.
+Robert A. Kraft (March 18, 1934 – September 15, 2023) was an American religious historian who was the Berg Professor of Religious Studies Emeritus at the University of Pennsylvania.
 He is known for his pioneering work in the application of computing to the study of ancient literature (including the digitization and coding of ancient texts) and for his significant contributions to the study of early Judaism and early Christianity.
 Kraft was president of the Society of Biblical Literature in 2006.

 Life

-Kraft was born March 18, 1934, in Waterbury, Connecticut.
-He is the son of Howard Russell and Marian (Northrup) Kraft.
+Robert A. Kraft was born March 18, 1934, in Waterbury, Connecticut.
+He was the son of Howard Russell and Marian (Northrup) Kraft.
 He married Carol Wallace (an elementary school teacher) on June 11, 1955, and they had four children.
+Kraft died on September 15, 2023, at the age of 89.

 Education

 In 1955, Kraft earned a Bachelor of Arts degree (in philosophy) and in 1957 a Master of Arts degree (in New Testament), both from Wheaton College.
 In 1961 he completed his Ph.D. at Harvard University in the History and Philosophy of Religion (Christian Origins).
 His doctoral supervisor was Professor Krister Stendahl.